 Is That It?

-There’s plenty of definitions and terminology surrounding chatbots and artificial intelligence, but these should give you the basics.
+There are plenty of definitions and terminology surrounding chatbots and artificial intelligence, but these should give you the basics.
 We’ll continue to update and add new definitions.
 After all, when a technology is growing as fast as chatbots there will be no shortage of new words springing up in the near and far future.